21 Stunning Varieties of Prayer Plants to Grow at Home

 19. Zebrina

-Goeppertia zebrina has large, elliptical shaped leaves that taper to a point, and are light green in color with wide, dark green stripes that are forked at the leaf margins.
-The underside of the foliage is green.
+Goeppertia zebrina has large, elliptical shaped leaves that taper to a point, in light green with wide, dark green stripes that are forked at the leaf margins.

 Known as “zebra plant” because of its stripes, G. zebrina is native to Brazil.
 This species was formerly classified as Calathea zebrina and is still commonly referred to as “zebra calathea.”

-Zebra calathea has a fountain-like shape, growing to be two to three feet tall with a two to three-foot spread.
+Zebra calathea has a fountain-like shape, growing to be two to three feet tall with a two- to three-foot spread.

 This species won the Royal Horticultural Society’s Award of Garden Merit in the ornamentals category in 1993.